Rosso corsa: Formula One

 Italian motorcycle company Ducati also features this color as one of their main colors both in its racing motorcycles such as the Ducati Desmosedici and in its road bikes such as the Ducati Panigale V2.
 Red cars are also traditional in Alfa Romeo and Ferrari car running in other motorsport championships, such as Supertouring championships in the former and the 24 Hours of Le Mans and 24 Hours of Daytona in the latter.
 In contrast, since the 2000s Maserati has been using white and blue and Abarth has been using white with red flashes.
 Rosso Corsa is also an extremely popular colour choice for Ferrari road cars, nearly 80% of all Ferraris sold are in the colour.
+It is also worth noting the cases of the Italian Tecno team and the British Brabham team powered by Alfa Romeo in Formula One during the 1970s, as well as the Lancia Delta HF Integrale which won the Rallye Sanremo in 1989.
+In the latter case, the stripes of Martini Racing—another iconic livery in the history of motorsport—were combined with the traditional rosso corsa.

+Starting with the 1997 season, with the Ferrari F310B, the rosso Ferrari changed tone for the first time in order to bring it closer to the corporate colour of its title sponsor, Marlboro.
+From that time onward, the Formula One cars from Maranello intended for competition have typically been painted in a brighter shade of red, tending toward orange, as this colour is reproduced by television cameras in a different tone, similar to the original rosso corsa, which is recognizable to all television viewers.
+However, throughout the history of the Cavallino Rampante, there have been occasional variations, such as the metallic red seen in the 2007 season on the Ferrari F2007, the dark red that characterized the Ferrari F138 in the 2013 season, or the matte red that was introduced in the 2019 season on the Ferrari SF90.